The definability of $\mathbb{E}$ in self-iterable mice: Dodd structure

-In \S\ref{sec:bicephali} we apply some of the results of \S\ref{sec:Dodd} to structures which aren't premice.
+In \S\ref{sec:bicephali} we apply some of the results of \S\ref{sec:Dodd} to pm-based structures which are not premice.
 For example, we will deal with structures of the form $\Ult(P,H)$, where $P$ is type 3 and $\crit(H)=\nu_P$ (computing the ultrapower without squashing $P$).
 See \cite[\S9]{fsit}.
 We now set up terminology in relation to this.